milewski/conduit-challange/README.md

 # Conduit - Node-Based Workflow DSL

 Conduit is a domain-specific language (DSL) for creating node-based workflows in Rust.
-This document explains the syntax and concepts of the language.
+This document explains the syntax and concepts of the language, as well as how to use it from Node.js via FFI.

 ## Basic Syntax